maldorne/hexagon/status_compat.md

 # Current status: MudOS compatibility

-List of MudOS `efun` functions and their implementation in `ccmudlib`.
+List of MudOS `efun` functions and their implementation in `Hexagon Mudlib`.

 Be aware: most of the functions listed here are already implemented and working, but as I've just started working in this